SevenMod/SevenMod/README.md

 ### BaseBans

-Adds the sm_ban and sm_unban admin commands.
+Adds the ban, addban, and unban admin commands.

 ### BaseCommands

-Adds the sm_kick and sm_who admin commands.
+Adds the kick and who admin commands.

 ### BaseVotes

-Adds the sm_vote, sm_votekick, and sm_voteban admin commands.
+Adds the vote, votekick, and voteban admin commands.

 ### MOTD